 "Kris, the game is going to start in nearly ten minutes!"
 Lily whined as I tugged on her light jacket.

 "That's why we have to hurry!"
 I said, smiling.
-I then grabbed her actual arm
+I then grabbed her actual arm, and she gasped.

 We both ran to the boys' locker room to wish them all good luck.